 Under the Credit Facility Agreement, on August 20, 2019, the Borrower and the Bank entered into a term loan agreement (the "Term Loan Agreement") pursuant to which the Borrower drew down on September 3, 2019 a term loan in the original principal amount of \$60.9 million.
-The proceeds from the term loan, together with cash on hand, were used to repay outstanding obligations under the Bank of America credit facility agreement.
+The proceeds from the term loan, together with cash on hand, were used to repay outstanding obligations under the Company's previous syndicated senior credit facility agreement.

 The term loan accrues interest at 3-month LIBOR plus 1.35% and is repayable in quarterly installments of \$3.0 million, commencing on September 30, 2019.
 The term loan will mature on June 30, 2024.
 The Borrower may prepay the term loan in whole or in part at any time without premium or penalty.
 Any portion of the term loan repaid or prepaid may not be borrowed again.
-During the three months ended September 24, 2021 and September 25, 2020, the Company recorded \$0.3 million and \$0.2 million, respectively, of interest expense in connection with this term loan.
+During the three months ended September 30, 2022, the Company recorded \$0.6 million of interest expense in connection with this term loan, including the impact from interest rate swaps.